Question: What are the impacts of using social media?

 Negative experiences on social media usually involve comparing oneself to others, seeing negative content, unwanted contact and harassment, or displacing other experiences:

 • Mental Health and Wellbeing: The connection between social media and mental health is complicated.
 The relationship can go both ways: some symptoms of poor mental health, like feelings of sadness or isolation, might drive you to use social media more, which in turn shapes how you engage with content online.
 Also, it may not affect you the same way it affects others using social media: some people report that their daily social media use correlates with worse well-being, while others don’t share that same takeaway.
-Finally, social media’s effects on well-being will depend on the balance of negative and positive interactions and content that you experience on these platforms, as described below.
+Finally, social media’s effects on well-being will depend on the balance of negative and positive interactions and content that you experience on these platforms.

 • Body Image and Disordered Eating: Social comparison, or determining your own worth based on how you believe you compare to others, is common on social media, especially on image-based platforms.
 Profiles that focus on disordered eating, “thinspiration,” fitness, or plastic surgery can be recommended to users and influence norms and values around beauty.
 Editing selfies using filters, cropping, or editing one’s appearance is associated with negative self-esteem and how teens like you might think about your appearance.